mohaimin95/node-ts-generator/README.md

 ## Whats new in v1.2.0 [2024-05-04] ✨
 - Added webpack for optimized build.
 - Changed npm to yarn in Dockerfile for faster docker builds.
-- Added rimraf package for universal delete command.
+- Added rimraf package for universal delete command compatability.
 - Added /health-check endpoint.
 - Updated packages to latest.
-- Updated README.md.
+- Updated README file.

 ## Generate node js project with ease ✨